swift-server/sswg/proposals/0018-mqtt-nio.md

     properties: [.contentType("application/json")]
 )
 ```
-Whoever subscribes to the "JSONTest" topic with a v5.0 client will also receive the .contentType property along with the payload.
+Whoever subscribes to the "JSONTest" topic with a v5.0 client will also receive the `contentType` property along with the payload.

 ## Maturity Justification